rauldoe/cpsc431-proj1/README.md

 # cpsc431-proj1
 ## 'andre' branch

-### make sure to check out 'config.php'
+### check your base url
-Define your base url (since our paths after localhost might be different)
+our base url starts at web/

 ### Currently not using:
 processAddressUpdate.php